House price and sales index (prc_hpi_inx)

 Following units are disseminated:

-• Percentage change on previous period and for quarterly statistics, on the same period of the previous year (rates).
+• Percentage change on the same period of the previous year (annual rates of change),

 5. Reference Period Top